 Time may well be the most valuable resource we all have but the problem is it also has a nasty habit of slipping away.
-In a retailing environment, an owner/manager’s focus can literally shift by the minute – pulled in different directions by quick-fire issues relating to customer queries, staff schedules or stock checks.
+In a retailing environment, time management can be tricky as an owner/manager’s focus can literally shift by the minute – pulled in different directions by quick-fire issues relating to customer queries, staff schedules or stock checks.

 Think about that link between time and money again.
 In business, we regularly make decisions about money but rarely stop to make decisions about time.
-Here are five strategies we think can help you to correct that imbalance and make the best use of your time.
+Time management in retail is so important, so here are five strategies we think can help you to correct that imbalance and make the best use of your time.

 1. Understand your goals

 Before you can start organising your time, you have to be absolutely clear about what your business goals are.
 This could include long-term goals like becoming a market leader; quality-driven goals like being reputed for giving the best customer service; or short-term goals like introducing a new product into your range.

 Once you know what you’re aiming for, it will be easier to look at the ‘To Do’ list (see #3 below) and prioritise accordingly – effectively by looking at each task and asking whether it contributes towards achieving one of your goals.